❄️ Holiday Survival Guide: Mental Health Resources for the Season

 Schedule a “quiet zone break”: even in a party setting, choose a 10-minute pause outside, in the car, or in a calm room.

-Carry a sensory toolkit with earplugs/noise-cancelling headphones, a small calming scent (e.g., a lavender sachet), a small object to fidget with, a favorite sweater or blanket.
+Carry a sensory toolkit with earplugs/noise-cancelling headphones, a small calming scent (e.g., a lavender sachet), a small object to fidget with, or a favorite sweater or blanket.

 💡Tips from others who relate: People who experience sound sensitivity often recommend loop earplugs to help reduce background noise while staying engaged in conversation.
 No affiliation here — just something that’s genuinely helped some of our clients.